Church of Denmark: Constitutionality

-A further controversy is that this new practice may be against the Danish constitution; §4 of the Danish constitution states: "The Evangelical Lutheran Church shall be the Established Church of Denmark, as such, it shall be supported by the State."

-§4 not only establish "Folkekirken" as the state church, but also gives certain boundaries as to what the state church is.
-It is forced to follow the Lutheran doctrines and if, as some critics claim, the Lutheran doctrines explicitly state that homosexuality is a sin then it is a violation of the constitution to allow gay marriages in the state church.
+A further controversy is that this new practice may be against the Danish constitution; §4 of the constitution states: "The Evangelical Lutheran Church shall be the Established Church of Denmark, as such, it shall be supported by the State." §4 not only establishes "Folkekirken" as the state church, but also gives certain boundaries as to what the state church is.
+It is forced to follow the Lutheran doctrines and if, as some critics claim, the Lutheran doctrines explicitly state that homosexuality is a sin, then it is a violation of the constitution to allow gay marriages in the state church.

 Gay clergy

 Gay and lesbian clergy exist, and this is generally considered a strictly personal issue.
 Parish councils are central in selecting and employing new priests, including interviews with candidates.
-Once employed, parish priests are public servants and cannot be discharged except for neglect of duties, which will finally be the bishop's decision.
+Once employed, parish priests are public servants and cannot be discharged except for neglect of duties, ultimately the bishop's decision.

-In 2011 a female priest serving two small island parishes was fired after controversies with the parish council of Agersø, while the neighbouring Omø supported her.
-She claimed to have been ousted because of her sexuality, but the parish council rejected this accusation and mentioned 'cooperation problems' as the cause.
-Twenty years earlier she had come out as lesbian and a practitioner of sadomasochism in a Swedish TV programme.
+In 2011 a female priest serving two small island parishes was fired after controversies with the parish council of Agersø She claimed to have been ousted because of her sexuality, but the parish council rejected this accusation and mentioned cooperation problems as the cause.
+Twenty years earlier she had come out as lesbian and a practitioner of sadomasochism in a Swedish TV show.

 In 2009 a parish priest in Tingbjerg, a Copenhagen suburb, moved away from the parish to a secret address after assaults against his vicarage, his car and the parish church.
 The vicarage was put up for sale.
 According to Avisen.dk, local youths claimed they harassed him because he was openly homosexual, among other reasons.
-The priest himself denied this was the issue, but rather claimed the assaults were part of a general tendency in the 'crumbling district', and intensified after he spoke out in public about the local youth crime.
+The priest himself denied this was the issue, but rather claimed the assaults were part of a general tendency therein which intensified after his public denunciation.
 A Sunday service held a few weeks later was attended by several prominent guests supporting the priest, including Prime Minister Lars Løkke Rasmussen, Minister for Education and Ecclesiastical Affairs Bertel Haarder, and photographer Jacob Holdt.

 Tingbjerg is a single-plan public housing area, marked by gang violence and youth crime, and the most criminal district of Copenhagen.